microsoft/PowerToys/src/modules/previewpane/README.md

 ### MSIX

+Warning: There are known issues([Issue - 1446](https://github.com/microsoft/PowerToys/issues/1446), [Issue - 1545](https://github.com/microsoft/PowerToys/issues/1545)) with MSIX Installation of Preview Handlers and it's not fully supported.

 To add a new Previewer with MSIX update the `appxmanifest.xml` file to add file type association for preview handler and add `SurrogateServer` element with class registration.
-MSIX currently doesn't support .Net Assembly activation with `SurrogateServer` the logic used is shim the activation by using native dll. `dll.main` in `powerpreview` project expose the `DLLGetClassObject` method which is used to activate .net Assembly by using `CoGetClassObject`.
+MSIX currently doesn't support .Net Assembly activation with `SurrogateServer` the logic used is shim the activation by using native dll. `dllmain.cpp` in `powerpreview` project expose the `DLLGetClassObject` method which is used to activate .net Assembly by using `CoGetClassObject`.

 Changes required in `appxmanifest.xml`: